STMicroelectronics/fp-sns-allmems1/README.md

 - BlueVoiceADPCM software enables real-time half-duplex voice-over-Bluetooth low energy communication profile.
 It includes one characteristic for audio transmission and one for synchronization and it is responsible for audio encoding and periodical data transmission on Server side and for decoding of received voice data on Client side (feature available on STEVAL-STLKT01V1 and STEVAL-BCNKT01V1)

-- USB device library (for STEVAL-STLKT01V1 and STEVAL-MKSBOX1V1) provides support of multi packet transfer to allow sending big amount of data without split them into max packet size transfers (under MCD-ST Liberty SW License)
+- USB device library (for STEVAL-MKSBOX1V1) provides support of multi packet transfer to allow sending big amount of data without split them into max packet size transfers (under MCD-ST Liberty SW License)

-- FatFs generic FAT file system module (for STEVAL-STLKT01V1) provides access the storage devices such as memory card and hard disk (under MCD-ST Liberty SW License)

-- Firmware compatible with ST BLE Sensor applications for Android/iOS, to perform sensor data reading, motion algorithm features demo and firmware update (FOTA - For Nucleo-F401RE and Nucleo-L476RG)
+- Firmware compatible with ST BLE Sensor applications for Android/iOS, to perform sensor data reading, motion algorithm features demo and firmware update
-(Version 4.13.0/4.11.0 or higher)
+(Version 4.20.0/4.20.0 or higher)

 - Easy portability across different MCU families, thanks to STM32Cube